Query-Specific Pruning of RML Mappings (Extended Version): Evaluation

-Materializing RDF graph for Q15 took 125.63~\% longer than the baseline in terms of materialization time, even though no TrMap-ex\-pres\-sions are pruned.
-Q15 contains the triple pattern \ttl{?stop ?p ?str} such that all the TrMap-expressions are retained during the pruning step.
-The generated RML mapping, using the retained TrMap-expressions, contains more RML triples map definitions than the original RML mapping but they are semantically the same (i.e., evaluating them independently produces the same RDF graph).
-A mapping engine that is not aware of such semantic equivalence of two differently written RML mappings, may take longer to evaluate one over the other.
-We can infer from this result that CARML is not aware of such semantic equivalence.
+Materializing the RDF graph for Q15 took longer than the baseline materialization time (about 126\%).
+Q15 contains the triple pattern \ttl{?stop ?p ?str}, which means that no TrMap-ex\-pres\-sions are pruned.
+Due to the normalization step, each RML triples map that contains multiple predicate-object maps is normalized into several separate RML triples maps, each with one predicate and one object map~\cite{minoo2025AlgebraPublished}.
+As a result, the re-generated RML mapping, using the retained TrMap-expressions, contains more RML triples map definitions than the original RML mapping.
+However, they are semantically the same (i.e., evaluating them independently produces the same RDF graph).
+A mapping engine that is not aware of such semantic equivalence of two differently-written RML mappings, may take longer for one than for the other.
+We can infer from our measurements that CARML is not aware of such semantic equivalence.